kanica2607mba25fin-sketch/nanonets/README.md

 # 📎 Note

-This project is created for educational and learning purposes to demonstrate AI-powered invoice automation and visualization.
+This project is created for educational and learning purposes to demonstrate AI-powered automation, intelligent question answering, and invoice visualization using Nanonets AI Agents.